hitrohitro/AMCS-Navigator/README.md

 Backend runs on: `http://localhost:8000`

+This starts the published GHCR image defined in [docker-compose.yml](docker-compose.yml).

-For local frontend development, use Option 2 below.
+For local backend and frontend development, use Option 2 below.

 ### Option 2: Traditional Setup